ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 .. note::
-  **When to set user permissions:** You would restrict user permissions in your community if you want to make sure that only you can manage systems and conformance statements or if you want to ensure that once testing starts no data is changed.This also works well when you have enabled self-registration and require the selection of a :ref:`configuration template<community__create_organisation>`.
+  **When to set user permissions:** You would restrict user permissions in your community if you want to make sure that only you can manage systems and conformance statements or if you want to ensure that once testing starts no data is changed.
+This also works well when you have enabled self-registration and require the selection of a :ref:`configuration template<community__create_organisation>`.
 This way you ensure only predefined and non-editable conformance testing setups for your users.

 To persist any changes you have made in the community detail form click the **Save changes** button.
 Navigating away from this page will discard any pending changes.